Think Statistics with R

 The main aim of this course is to teach you to how to approach data analysis problems with classical statistics.
 We focus on the intuition behind statistical methodologies rather than on "how to run a t-test with R" (which we will also learn, by the way).

-First we review the foundations (sampling theory, discrete and continuous distributions), then we continue with hypothesis testing.
+First we review the foundations (sampling theory and parameter estimation), then we continue with hypothesis testing.
 The technology itself is introduced using "Student"'s t-test as an example, with a strong emphasis on errors (false positives, p-value distributions, test power calculations).
 Finally a short "cookbook of tests" is offered.

 Instructor: András Aszódi.